 Not Included in Your Trip Cost

-- Transportation to Stanley and back from Lewiston
+- Transportation to Stanley (or Salmon) and back from Lewiston

 - Pre- and post-trip accommodations and meals

 - Insurance of any kind, including a travel protection plan

 The number and variety of boats on an OARS trip will vary based on water levels, the number of participants, and other factors we take into account when planning your adventure.
 Please be aware that in doing so we will ask you to share boat time with your fellow travelers.
 We don’t assign boats, nor can we guarantee exactly which crafts we bring, but trust us to provide you with the best possible mix for you and others on your trip.

 Learn more about the OARS Fleet and the boats that may be a part of your experience: Oar raft, dory, paddle raft (requires 11 or more trip guests), inflatable kayak, and stand-up paddleboard.